“Love between two adults is always conditional. You can fall out of love because you are able to fall in love.” – Bryan Cranston, American actor.

 So you walked out of the relationship with your pride intact.
-Unfortunately, you hadn’t counted for the weepy nights you’d spend thinking about your ex.
+Unfortunately, you hadn’t accounted for the weepy nights you’d spend thinking about your ex.
 Relax, you can’t fall out of love with your ex in a jiffy.
-Healing takes time so allow yourself to despair and pine for them for a while.
+Healing takes time so allow yourself to despair and think about them for a while.

 2. Practise journaling

 If you are having serious doubts about your relationship or marriage, then practice journaling and write down all that is wrong with your partner.
 List down why it didn’t work out.
 Later, when you miss them, this list will remind you why it was necessary to end it and teach you how to fall out of love with your husband or boyfriend.

 Once you convince yourself how much your life can change for the better when you consistently decide to fall out of love with someone who is bad for you, it might get easier.
 Writing things down might make you approach a more logical side of things and make you a little bit more resistant to succumbing to the memories.

 Many people confuse attraction and infatuation for love.
 You may be crazy about a guy or girl and when the attention isn’t reciprocated, you feel heartbroken.
 You don’t need to invest too much time in trying to fall out of love with your crush.
 Learn the difference between love and lust to be able to move on.

 When Sammy understood that her 3-month relationship with Trevor was hardly a relationship in the first place, she got over him in a jiffy.
 She realized that obsessing over him was the only thing that was drawing her toward him.
 In reality, there was hardly anything organic or real between them.
 Once she came to this understanding, it became clear that she didn’t actually love him but had only convinced herself that she did.